-Completed applications must be received by the court on or before the application deadline.
-Note that applications must be sent or delivered directly to the Court at the address(es) noted below, NOT to Government of Alberta human resources or employment offices.
-Application packages should be marked - “Articling Application”.
+The Court must receive complete applications on or before the application deadline.
+Note that applications must be sent or delivered directly to the Provincial Court at the address(es) noted below, NOT to Government of Alberta human resources or employment offices.
+Application packages should be marked - "Articling Application".

 Electronic applications will be considered.

 Letters of reference can be included as part of the application package or sent separately to the address(es) noted below.
 Emailed letters of reference must be attached as a PDF document, on letterhead and must be signed.